 Juvenile Suicide in Detention

-Even though suicide rates for juveniles in detention have for years been a major public health problem, juvenile suicide in confinement has received very little national attention.
-It wasn’t until 2004 that the first national survey on the juvenile suicide rates in detention facilities was fully investigated and collected in to a report.
+Although suicide rates for youth in detention have for years been a major public health problem, juvenile suicide in confinement has received very little national attention.
+It wasn’t until 2004 that the first national survey on the juvenile suicide rates in detention facilities was fully investigated and collected into a report.
 The Office of Juvenile Justice and Delinquency Prevention (OJJDP) employed the National Center on Institutions and Alternatives to conduct this survey, in which they analyzed data from between 1995 and 1999.
-During that time, a total of 110 juveniles committed suicide in detention.
-More than two-thirds were Caucasian, more than three quarters were male, and the average age was 15.7 years old.
-Nearly three quarters suffered from substance abuse problems, and well over half suffered from at least one mental health disorder.
+During that time, a total of 110 teens committed suicide in detention.
+More than two-thirds were Caucasian, more than three-quarters were male, and the average age was 15.7 years old.
+Nearly three-quarters suffered from substance abuse problems, and well over half suffered from at least one mental health disorder.
 And while these statistics are nearly two decades old, the most recent data available shows that little has changed in the intervening years.
-More recently, an average day in US juvenile detention centers in 2014 comprised approximately 61,000 youth in custody.
-An estimated 22,000 of them had considered suicide while in custody, 17,900 had attempted suicide at least once, and 5,200 had made a recent suicide attempt.
-According to a study by the Campaign for Youth Justice, these detained youth are 19 times more likely to commit suicide than youth in the general population.

 Adult Prison Equals Even Higher Rates of Suicide